Quickguides

 Commercial common sense

 The courts will take into account commercial common sense when interpreting a contract.
 In recent years there has been a shift in emphasis in the importance of commercial common sense when interpreting contractual terms.
 However, the Supreme Court has now made it clear that the starting point is the natural meaning of the language used; commercial common sense cannot be relied on to undervalue the importance of the language of the provision which is to be construed.
-Courts will be slow to reject the meaning of a provision simply because one of the parties made a bad bargain; it is not for the court to improve the positions of the parties by re-writing the contract.9 However, where there is ambiguity and more than one possible construction, the court will select the interpretation that makes the most commercial sense, the presumption being that the parties would not have intended an uncommercial result.10
+Courts will be slow to reject the meaning of a provision simply because one of the parties made a bad bargain; it is not the court's task to improve the positions of the parties by re-writing the contract.9 However, where there is ambiguity and more than one possible construction, the court will select the interpretation that makes the most commercial sense, the presumption being that the parties would not have intended an uncommercial result.10

 Canons of construction